momenh2004/openai_agents_sdk_full_course/04_hello_agent/README.md

 ---

 ### 🧩 4.
 Check if your environment is active

-Make sure VS Code is using the same environment created by `uv`.
+Make sure VS Code is using the same virtual environment that was created automatically by uv.

+💡 Tip:

+- When you run **`uv init`**, it creates an environment using your folder name by default.

+- If your folder name is **`my_project`**, your environment will also be named **`my_project`**.

+- You can also create it with a custom name if you want.

-Go to:
+- To select the environment in VS Code Go to:

 > **Command Palette → “Python: Select Interpreter” → choose your environment**

 ---

 <br>